 A recent poll found that two in five people are anxious about returning to work.
 Employers cannot force their employees to return to work if it is unsafe.
 Understanding your employees and having open channels of communication with them is the only way we can identify concerns and take individual needs and worries into account.

 The suggested steps below show potential Health & Safety considerations for transitioning back to the workplace:

 This leads us to communication.
-Digital communication platforms can help overcoming challenges with inclusion and ensuring that remote employees have an opportunity to feed back their thoughts and have a voice.
+Digital communication platforms can help overcome challenges with inclusion and ensure that remote employees have an opportunity to feedback their thoughts and have a voice.
 Newsfeeds, team chats, social channels, video meetings, phone calls, e-mails and employee pulse surveys are all likely to help with creating a smooth transition back to work.

 Here’s where you can think beyond the ‘traditional’ communication approaches

 Utilising your performance management software or performance management initiatives so that this core messaging is built into the daily lives of your remote workers is the first step towards firmly embedding your culture into their mindset.